AKris0090/Orchid/README.md

 |                                                     Metallic Roughness                                          |                                                     Final Output                                                              |
 |                                      ![](README_IMAGES/pbr/metallicroughness.png)                               |                                          ![](README_IMAGES/pbr/combined.png)                                                  |

 I implemented the Cook-Torrence BRDF with reference from: https://learnopengl.com/PBR/Theory.
-When loading a gltf file, my loader implemntation searches for each texture (albedo, normal, metallic/roughness, ao, and emission), and if it cannot find any, a default texture is used.
+My loader implemntation searches for essential textures: albedo, normal, metallic/roughness, ambient occlusion, and emission.
+If one is not found, a default texture is used.

 ### Image-Based Lighting
 |                                      Warm Skybox                         |                     Cool Skybox                                          |
 | :----------------------------------------------------------------------: | :----------------------------------------------------------------------: |
 |                   ![](README_IMAGES/IBL/blaze.png)                       |                    ![](README_IMAGES/IBL/sky.png)                        |

-Ambient lighting is entirely controlled by the chosen skybox images.
-I create 2 cubemaps based on the skybox: an Irradiance cubemap which provides the total diffuse lighting from the skybox, and a Prefiltered Environment cubemap, which filters the skybox based on roughness levels to aid in computation of specular reflections.
-Each cubemap/image is generated in its own offscreen renderpass.
+The ambient lighting is driven by the chosen skybox images.
+Two cubemaps are generated:

+1. Irradiance Cubemap for diffuse lighting.
+2. Prefiltered Environment Cubemap for specular reflections, filtered by roughness.

+Each cubemap is generated with offscreen render passes.

 ### Shadow Mapping / Cascaded Shadow Mapping